ch4umba/KeyboardNinja/tests/lib/docs/advanced.md

 a banner warning you if a test program contains any disabled tests.

 {: .callout .tip}
-TIP: You can easily count the number of disabled tests you have using `grep`.
+TIP: You can easily countOfSymbols the number of disabled tests you have using `grep`.
 This number can be used as a metric for improving your test quality.